npkeerthi/LikeorDislike_Tinder_bot/Readme.md

-Being in tinder is Time waste right ? yess right but If you still want to uses Then This bot might help you Saving your Time
+Being in tinder is Time waste right ? yess right but If you still want to use it.
+Then This bot might help you Saving your Time

 This is automatic logging in , passing through facebook login then getting into Tinder, Bot